-Irish residential property prices have recovered strongly from their post-crisis low in 2013.
-However, prices fluctuated in 2019 and are prone to softening.
-As a result, the proportion of negative-equity mortgages2, which was 3.2% as of December 2019 (down from 4.9% as of December 2018 and 16.0% as of December 2016), the lowest among its domestic peers, constrains our asset risk assessment.
-The bank reported €2.7 billion of loans in forbearance, but outside of Stage 3 assets, in December 2019, or 3.4% of gross loans, which we view as more vulnerable to economic swings.
+Irish residential property prices have recovered strongly from their post-crisis low in 2013, but remain below their peak.
+Prices fluctuated slightly in 2020 and are prone to softening given the context of the pandemic.
+As a result, the proportion of negative-equity mortgages2, which was 3.2% as end June 2020 (down from 16.0% as of December 2016), the lowest among its domestic peers,